 - 2.4 The programme adopts an outcome-based approach where a set of programme ILOs are defined and used to provide a framework for the developing of the curriculum, teaching methods and assessment tools used.
-The Panel notes that the ILOs are written clearly and link closely with the programme's objectives that are aimed at delivering suitable graduates to the market.
+The Panel notes that the ILOs are written clearly and link closely with the Faculty's vision and the programme's objectives that are aimed at delivering suitable graduates to the market needs and expectations.
 The Panel appreciates that the programme ILOs provide a suitable balance between theory and practice, and between knowledge and skills and are appropriate for the programme level. - 2.5 Courses ILOs are documented in the course specifications and have been mapped to the programme ILOs using a curriculum skills map, which is a matrix used to illustrate the alignment of the course ILOs to the programme ILOs.
 The Panel notes the institution's effort to map the course ILOs to the level descriptors used for the pilot phase of the establishment of the National Qualification Framework (NQF).
-The Panel appreciates the programme outcome-based approach and the alignment between the programme ILOs and the course ILOs. - 2.6 The inclusion of the Internship course (BUS 399) in the curriculum adds value to the programme, since it assists in the achievement of the programme ILOs through the linkage of theory and practice and enhancing the graduate attributes in joining the labour force.
-However, since the Internship course is an elective, the Panel considers that students who do not take this course may have a more limited view of the programme ILO 'Identify and evaluate the role and operations of financial markets and institutions' than those who do.
+The Panel appreciates the programme outcome-based approach and that, in general, there is an alignment between the programme ILOs and the course ILOs and their content. - 2.6 The inclusion of the Internship course (BUS 399) in the curriculum, adds value to the programme since it assists in the achievement of the programme ILOs through the linkage of theory and practice and enhancing the graduate attributes in joining the labour force.
+However, since the Internship course is an elective, the Panel considers that students who do not take this course may have a more limited view of the programme ILO to 'identify and evaluate the role and operations of financial markets and institutions' than those who do.
 The Panel encourages the Institution to investigate the possibility of including the internship course as a core requirement.
-In addition, the Panel learned from students and stakeholders that the time interns spend at the work location lacks adequate continuity due to their need to attend classes on campus during this period.
+In addition, the Panel learned from students and stakeholders that the time interns spend at the work location lack adequate continuity due to their need to attend classes on campus during this period.
 This detracts from the overall effectiveness of the Internship course.
-The Panel recommends that RUW addresses this situation by improving the current provision of work-based learning, including the time frame, in order to improve the experience of all stakeholders.
+The Panel recommends that RUW addresses this situation by improving the current provision of work-based learning, including the time frame, in order to enhance the experience of all stakeholders.